babywyrm/sysadmin/modeling/code-quality/go/owasp/readme.md

 ## Usage

-Run the binary with various options.
-Below are several examples:
+Below are several command-line examples and variations:

-### 1. Basic Scan
+### Basic Scan

-Scan the current directory and output results in plain text:
+Scan the entire directory and report in plain text:

 ```bash
 ./owasp-scanner --dir . --output text
 ```

-### 2. Scan Only Changed Files
+### Scan Only Changed Files

-If you’re using Git, scan only the files changed in the last commit:
+If using Git, scan only recently changed files:

 ```bash
 ./owasp-scanner --dir . --git-diff --output markdown
 ```

-### 3. Verbose Scan with Remediation Information
+### Verbose Scan with Remediation Information

-Include brief remediation advice in the scan report:
+Include remediation advice with your scan report:

 ```bash
 ./owasp-scanner --dir . --verbose --output text
 ```

-### 4. JSON Report
+### JSON Report

-Create a JSON report for automated processing:
+Generate a JSON formatted report for further processing:

 ```bash
 ./owasp-scanner --dir . --output json
 ```

-### 5. GitHub Pull Request Comment
+### GitHub Pull Request Comment

-Automatically post the Markdown report as a comment on a pull request.
-Set the following environment variables accordingly:
+Automatically post the Markdown report as a comment on a GitHub PR.
+Make sure to set these environment variables first:

 ```bash
 export GITHUB_REPOSITORY="your-org/your-repo"